bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="mia"></a>
 ## Session of Thursday, 14h00/15h45

-**Timing analysis**: More time-domain algorithms, PSD handling.
+**Simulations** : faking datasets with complex sources (pulsar, template model), creation of an hdu-table and an obs-table

-Made by Claudio Galelli (LUTh, Meudon).
+Made by Atreyee Sinha (UCM, Madrid).
 Location : room CIAS, Observatoire de Meudon

-Link to the notebook.

 <a name="syst"></a>
 ## Session of Thursday, 16h15/18h
-**Systematic uncertainties** : IRFs bracketing
+**Systematic uncertainties** :

-Made by Atreyee Sinha (UCM, Madrid).
+Made by Atreyee Sinha (UCM, Madrid) and Quentin Remy (MPIK, Heidelberg).
 Location : room CIAS, Observatoire de Meudon

 Link to the notebook.